rkimura47/pymdd/README.md

 # pymdd
 A simple Python implementation of a multivalued decision diagram (MDD), for use in optimization.
+The code prioritizes transparency over speed so that the user can clearly see the effects of various operations performed by the MDD.

 At present, it can do the following:

 * Compile an exact MDD given a dynamic programming (DP) formulation of the problem.
 * Compile a relaxed or reduced MDD given a DP formulation of the problem and node selection/merging rules.